kyeotic/terraform-s3-cloudfront-site/README.md

 # terraform-s3-cloudfront-site

-A Terraform module to create an AWS Cloudfront Distrobution backed by an S3 Bucket
+A Terraform module to create an AWS Cloudfront Distribution backed by an S3 Bucket

 ## Usage